RESTyard/RESTyard/Docs/HypermediaSchema-Plan.md

 - Fix in generated `SirenHelper.BuildParameterField`: same descriptive exception on the fallback path.
 - Full migration to minimal API deferred to Step 8.5.

+#### Step 6.9: Cleanups

+- Currently we use SirenEntity<T> for all Siren POCOs, derive a class MyHtoSiren : SirenEntity<THroProperties> so the siren entity has a better name.
+  - use this name in tosiren() and tosirenembedded()
+  - check other places where we use the better name and suggest to user
+- Updated documentation and migration guides

+#### Step 6.10: More explicit siren container

+- evaluate: can we generate a SirenEntity object per Hto which contains also information on possible links, actiosn and embedded entities?

 ### Phase 7: Generated Siren Output Formatter

 **Goal:** Provide a drop-in replacement output formatter that uses the generated `ToSiren()` internally, for existing APIs that want the performance benefit without rewriting controllers.